MailTape/MailTape-v1/_posts/2016-07-31-Psychic-Ills.md

 But there’s more to that.
 I feel there’s something related to truth.
 It feels like they’re sweating some answers, something that feels simply true.

-I guess there’s maybe some truth in these tracks.
 A kind of truth which can only come from a creation inspired by love.

 # Psychic Ills' selection: